ptomulik/testmd/rst/README.rst

 bkp3com
 =======

-Simple script to auto-backup configuration of the old 3com switches.
+Simple scripts to auto-backup configuration of the old 3com switches.
-Currently supported models are:

 How does it work
 ----------------